Cartoonists - Foot Soldiers of Democracy: Release

 Cartoonists - Foot Soldiers of Democracy premiered at the 2014 Cannes Film Festival on 19 May.
 A public preview screening of the film was held at the Place de la République in Paris on 23 May 2014, before its theatrical release on 28 May.

-On 7 January and 9 January 2015, the film was broadcast on Canal+ and France 3 respectively, in tribute to victims of the Charlie Hebdo attack.
+On 7 January and 9 January 2015, the film was broadcast on Canal+ and France 3 respectively, in tribute to victims of the Charlie Hebdo attack.The film was screened in the United States at the Spokane International Film Festival in February 2015.

 The film was released on DVD, Blu-ray and VOD on 2 December 2014.